-Today, we look at 10 myths related to online coaching for IIT JEE, NEET or any other entrance examination.
+In this post we are looking at 10 myths related to online coaching for IIT JEE, NEET and other entrance examinations.
 In doing that we’ll also see how online coaching, if managed well, can be more effective than physical coaching at times.

 1) Online coaching is impersonal